Financial Planning and Wealth Management Minor

 Most students earn their undergraduate degree in four years or less.
 If you have questions about transferring any previously earned credits or degrees, please see our Transfer Student Information.

 At Loras College, financial access to education is one of our defining values.
 We are committed to helping all of our students make their degree affordable.
 We partner with every student and family to understand their unique financial needs ensuring 100% of Loras students receive financial aid.
-We offer Scholarships, grants and special awards for all students based on their achievements and financial need.
+Scholarships, grants and special awards are offered to all students based on their achievements and financial need.
 Loras is consistently ranked as one of the best universities for return on investment.
 View our Tuition and Fees page.